camunda/camunda-docs-manual/content/introduction/supported-environments.md

 * Microsoft SQL Server 2008 R2/2012/2014 (see [Configuration Note]({{< relref "user-guide/process-engine/database.md#custom-configuration-for-microsoft-sql-server" >}}))
 * H2 1.3 (not recommended for [Cluster Mode]({{< relref "introduction/architecture.md#clustering-model" >}}) - see [Deployment Note]({{< relref "user-guide/process-engine/deployments.md" >}}))

+## Database Clustering & Replication

+Clustered or Replicated databases are not supported unless they behave exactly like the corresponding non-clustered / non-replicated configuration.
+The configuration needs to guarantee *READ-COMMITTED* isolation level.

+The MySQL/MariaDB based **Galera Cluster is not supported**.

 # Web Browser

 * Google Chrome latest